mathaix/conways-game-of-life/README.md

 ### Program Design

-The program consists of 3 files.
+The program is made up of 3 files.

 * **gol.py** - This is the entry point of the program, it controls inputs from the user and is responsible for drawing the game on the terminal